RPG-Nexus-VTT-Database/MapTool-and-content/OGC_Systems/5E/README.md

-Framworks and related content based on the 5e SRD and related OGL licenses.
+Frameworks and related content based on the 5e SRD and related OGL licenses.

 Any materials submitted for direct hosting must meet OGL license terms.
 Links to other repos and/or resources may be submitted for ungraded materials.